-Do you spend the first day having fun and leave rules for the future?
+Do you spend the first day back to school having fun and leave rules for the future?

 1. Bathroom & Water Fountain Procedures

 It’s inevitable.
 Kids have to use the bathroom and get drinks of water frequently throughout the day.
-This can be disastrous if there is not a proper procedure associated with the process.
+This can be disastrous if there is no proper procedure associated with the process.

-During the first week of school, explain the bathroom and water fountain rules.
-Explain to students the procedure for asking the teacher to go, times that are appropriate to go and times that are inappropriate to go, and expected behavior at both locations.
+Explain the bathroom and water fountain rules during the first week of school.
+Explain to students the procedure for asking the teacher to go, appropriate and inappropriate times, and the expected behavior at both locations.

 These procedures should be taught as early as possible to start the trend of expected behavior.